masaic-ai-platform/AgC/platform/examples/shopping-assistant/README.md

 The included notebook demonstrates how to:

-1. Connect to the Open Responses service using the OpenAI SDK
+1. Connect to the AgC API server using the OpenAI SDK
 2. Execute MCP calls to Shopify for catalog search and cart operations
 3. Parse and display responses from the assistant